Andrew-Philpott/super-galactic-calculator/README.md

   * Input: Create person that is Female
   * Output: Life expectancy is 80.1 years

-* _Spec: The application should be able to return the life expectancy of the
+* _Spec: The application should be able to return the persons age in an equivalent number of non earth planet years for the non earth planet specified.
-  * Input: Create person that is Female
+  * Input: Persons age is 20, Mercury selected
-  * Output: Life expectancy is 80.1 years
+  * Output: 83.33

 ## Setup/Installation Requirements
 _Clone this repository._
 _npm install_